Skip to main content

 How PMs prevent this

 Start every AI feature with customer discovery, not technology exploration.
-Interview users about their workflows, pain points, and time allocation.
+Use frameworks like Jobs to Be Done to interview users about their workflows, pain points, and time allocation.
 Look for tasks that are high-frequency, time-consuming, cognitively tedious, and tolerant of imperfection.
 Those are your AI opportunities.

 The filter question is: "If this AI feature worked perfectly, how much would the user's life actually change?"
 If the answer is "they would save a couple of minutes," the feature probably does not justify the cost and complexity of AI.